CityOfNewYork/patterns-cli/readme.md

   console.dir('A development only log');
 ```

-If `NODE_ENV` is set any value other than `production` the statement above will appear in the output as the following:
+If `NODE_ENV` is set any value other than `production` the statement above will appear in the output like the following:

 ```javascript
 {